 - Monitor to ensure solutions selected remain current

 - Maintain accessibility knowledge of the staff through repeated training since team and responsibilities change.

-In a world where the internet and the web have been fully integrated into our lifestyles, web accessibility has come to ensure web content available to all individuals, regardless of any disabilities or environmental constraints they experience.
-However, most web sites often fail to meet minimum web accessibility requirements, primarily due to the way web accessibility is tackled: accommodation for a minority that can be checked at the end of the web site development.
+In a world where the internet and the web have been fully integrated into our lifestyles, web accessibility has come to ensure web content is available to all individuals, regardless of any disabilities or environmental constraints they experience.
+However, most websites often fail to meet minimum web accessibility requirements, primarily due to the way web accessibility is tackled: accommodation for a minority that can be checked at the end of the website development.

 A web project should start and end with accessibility in mind rather than considering improvements later as a separate project.
 This encourages accessibility testing (and accessibility user testing) at the early stages since accessibility troubles are often caused by underlying incorrect markup or compatibility issues.
 When accessibility is adequately integrated as soon as possible into an organization’s processes and development lifecycle, projects are continuously tested for accessibility, problems are caught and eliminated during the development, and the quality of the product is improved before deployment to the internet.
 More importantly, designers, developers, and content providers can continue to author inclusive products that accommodate everyone regardless of environmental constraints or disabilities.